JSteveT/algorithmic-trading-strategies/README.md

 - Historical backtests using `Backtrader`.
 - Parameter optimization sweeps with Sharpe Ratio analysis.
 - Optional user testing for UI/UX (see compliance form in Appendix).

-## Ethics & Compliance

-All user testing adheres to the **BCS Code of Conduct** and **GDPR** guidelines.
-Please refer to the signed User Testing Compliance Form in the report appendix.

-## References

-- Yahoo Finance API
-- Investopedia
-- QuantStart
-- Towards Data Science
-- Scikit-learn documentation
-- Backtrader documentation